The Cyclades (Part 2 of our Odyssey) - Summer 1989 - Hellenic Sun Gifts

 The bus we ultimately took was the last to leave the port, and by the time we made the steep, scary climb, we disembarked to find that there was not a single room to rent on the entire island.

 Yes, after a 20-hour trip to get from Thessaloniki to Santorini (which seems like a ridiculously long time given that Greece is roughly the size of an average U.S. state in terms of area), we arrived at the port, missed the bus, and couldn't find a single room to rent.
-It was the week of Maria's name day, and people from all over Europe descended on that island like zombies descended on Columbus, Tallahassee, Wichita, and Little Rock.
+It was the week of Maria's name day, and people from all over Europe descended on that island like zombies descending on Columbus, Tallahassee, Wichita, and Little Rock (yes, I absolutely love Zombieland).

 After inquiring with every hostel, hotel, inn, and rental house, we looked around and found an empty bar, with a bartender preparing for the influx of tourists that would inevitably arrive later that day.
 It was an "open" bar in the sense that it was not enclosed by walls.
 It was more of a lovely wooden bar with minimalistic bar stools and small tables in a mostly outdoor area.